swift-otel/swift-otel/docs/public-api-for-1.0.md

    metrics, and traces), which adopters must discover from documentation and remember to do correctly.

-5. There is asymmetry in which types provide the background tasks adopters must run: for tracing, adopters run the same type that is passed to `InstrumentationSystem.bootstrap()`; for metrics, adopters run a different type an intermediate type, that is not passed to `MetricsSystem.bootstrap()`.
+5. There is asymmetry in which types provide the background tasks adopters must run: for tracing, adopters run the same type that is passed to `InstrumentationSystem.bootstrap()`; for metrics, adopters run an intermediate type, that is not passed to `MetricsSystem.bootstrap()`.

 6. The existing API surface is also very broad, with an emphasis on extensibility.
 In addition to the many types that